ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

 OpenRoad example), the generally suggested way to work with an arbitrary process technology or tools plugins would be to use three configuration files, matching the three Hammer concerns - tools, tech, and design.
 The ``vlsi`` directory includes three such example configuration files matching the three concerns: ``example-tools.yml``, ``example-tech.yml``, and ``example-design.yml``.

 The ``example-tools.yml`` file configures which EDA tools hammer will use.
-This example files uses Cadence Innovus, Genus and Mentor Calibre (which are likely the tools you will use if you're working in the Berkeley Wireless Research Center).
+This example file uses Cadence Innovus, Genus and Voltus, Synopsys VCS, and Mentor Calibre (which are likely the tools you will use if you're working in the Berkeley Wireless Research Center).
 Note that tool versions are highly sensitive to the process-technology in-use.
 Hence, tool versions that work with one process technology may not work with another (for example, ASAP7 will not work with an Innovus version newer than 18.1, while other proprietary process technologies will likely require newer versions such as 19.1).

 The ``example-design.yml`` file contains basic build system information (how many cores/threads to use, etc.), as well as configurations that are specific to the design we are working on such as clock signal name and frequency, power modes, floorplan, and additional constraints that we will add later on.